TIBCOSoftware/labs-air/docs-src/content/en/docs/getting-started-minikube/Start-the-Edge/index.md

 cd basicdemo
 ```

-Modify basicdemo/export_mqtt/configuration.toml
+Modify basicdemo/export_mqtt/configuration.toml the following way

-Replace '\<Add-Your-mosquitto-service-Enpoint-Here\>' with your mosquitto-service endpoint also ensure the port is correct.
+1.- Replace '\<Add-Your-mosquitto-service-Enpoint-Here\>' with your minikube-mosquitto-service endpoint (the value under the URL column without the http:// and without :<port> section in this particular example '192.168.99.117').
+2.- Replace '\<Add-Your-mosquitto-service-port-Here\>' with your minikube-mosquitto-service endpoint port (the port value under the URL column in this particular example '30987').

 #### Step 3: run the basic demo